Nvidia FX5200 GPU With 256 MiB RAM

 |Founded||April 5, 1993|

 Santa Clara, California,

 |Subsidiaries||Nvidia Advanced Rendering Center|

 Nvidia is the by far biggest marker of graphics card chips for x86-64 computers.
 Their chips are found in a wide range of desktop and laptop computers.
-Nvidia is directly hostile towards free software and the Linux kernel community describes them as one of the most difficult companies they have to work with.
+Using Nvidia graphics hardware on GNU/Linux machines requires a proprietary binary blob graphics driver because Nvidia is, as a company, very hostile towards free software and free software users.
+Linux kernel community describes them as one of the most difficult companies they have to work with.

 Linus Torvalds described Nvidia as "The single worst company we've dealt with" at a Q&A at Aalto university on June 14th, 2012.

 Nvidia offers a proprietary binary blob driver and prefers that you use this over the free driver.
 Some distributions, like Manjaro Linux, include this driver.
 Others, like Debian and Fedora, do not make installation of this non-free driver easy.